 Imagine how disappointed I was, then, when my first Kindle lasted exactly one week.

 I had just landed in Dubrovnik and decided to head into the Old Town to explore the ancient city walls.
 After wandering around in 40-degree heat for several hours, I needed a rest.
 Pausing at a nearby bench, I decided to sunbathe and read a book for a while, but that soon became unbearable due to the heat.

 As I stood up to leave, I managed to trip over a rock and went flying into a wall, completely destroying the screen of my Kindle.
 I was devastated.

-I returned to my hostel, called Amazon’s customer service and was surprised when they were happy to send out a free replacement.
+I returned to my hostel, called Amazon’s customer service and was surprised to find they were happy to replace my broken Kindle under warranty for free.
 It arrived at my parents’ house in the UK within 24 hours.
-I had 90 days to send back my broken one — and Amazon would pay for the postage.
+I had 90 days to send back the dead one — and Amazon would even pay for the postage.

 My second Kindle lasted slightly longer than the first.